SuadeLabs/fire/documentation/properties/type.md

 *NEEDS Definition*

 ### life_policy
-From [Investopedia](https://www.investopedia.com/ask/answers/111714/what-collateral-assignment-life-insurance.asp), a collateral ssignment of life insurance is a conditional assignment appointing a lender as an assignee of a policy.
-Essentially, the lender has a claim to some or all of the death benefit until the loan is repaid.
-The death benefit is used as collateral for a loan.
+From Article 212(2) [CRR](https://www.eba.europa.eu/regulation-and-policy/single-rulebook/interactive-single-rulebook/101022), life insurance policies pledged as collateral will be considered if it meets certain criteria outlined in the article.
+These conditions include ,**but not limited to**, the credit institutions openly being assigned as the beneficiary and the life insurance company being notified of the pledge to the lending institution.
+Providing the conditions outlined in the article are met, the life insurance is eligble for use as collateral and the lender has a claim to some or all of the death benefit until the loan is repaid.
 ### cash
 *NEEDS Definition*